 Zip line your way through the top of the trees, dive the underground gardens of Caño Island, motorboat Sierpe Mangrove Forest, float yourself down on Claro River, go whale watching – when in season – surf in Claro River mouth – two hour walk from Drake Bay, or trek the Corcovado National Park (San Pedrillo or Sirena Ranger Station).

 Discover your inner angler on an exciting inshore, offshore or river fishing excursion.
 Rooster, jacks, black tuna and mackerel are popular inshore catches, while sailfish, marlin, mahi mahi, yellow fin tuna and snapper are caught offshore.
 Passing whales, dolphins and sea turtles keep fishermen entertained during dry spells – but these waters are so incredibly rich that expeditions are almost guaranteed to come back with some sort of catch for dinner.

-The Rio Agujitas and Rio Claro estuaries boast the area's prime surfing spots, and are best reached by boat.
+Boat to Rio Agujitas and Rio Claro estuaries area's prime surfing spots.
 Locals tend to prefer Rio Claro's rocky point break above all others.
 The river mouths at the nearby Ganado and Sierpe Rivers, along with Playa Rincon, also have decent sandy-bottom beach breaks.
 Another notable spot is at Rio Llorona's estuary, where waves have been known to reach heights of 16 feet.
 The best time to surf around Drake Bay is between half-low and half-high tide.